Doug Lamborn: Social issues

 Lamborn is anti-abortion, "does not support amnesty of any kind", and supports further efforts to secure the border.
 In 2015 in response to Christmas controversies, he introduced Resolution 564, receiving 35 cosponsors, to assert Christmas in public.

 Lamborn opposes the legalization of marijuana.

 Lamborn opposes same-sex marriage and condemned the Supreme Court decision Obergefell v.
 Hodges, which held that same-sex marriage bans violate the constitution.

 COVID-19 lawsuit

 A former aide in May 2021 filed a federal lawsuit under the Congressional Accountability Act of 1995 accusing Lamborn of recklessly exposing staffers to the novel coronavirus and firing the aide when he raised objections.
-The lawsuit also alleges Lamborn allowed his son to live in the Capitol basement while he was relocating to Washington for work.
-The lawsuit also asserted that Lamborn often called the pandemic a "hoax," lied to a Capitol physician, asked aides to run family errands, including loading furniture to be moved to their vacation home, and had aides assist his son in completing applications for federal jobs.
-The suit alleges that staffers were instructed not to tell anyone, including their families, roommates and friends, that they had been in close contact with several office staffers who had tested positive for COVID-19 infection.
+The lawsuit also alleges Lamborn allowed his son to live in the Capitol basement while he was relocating to Washington for work, and that Lamborn often called the pandemic a "hoax", lied to a Capitol physician, asked aides to run family errands, including loading furniture to be moved to their vacation home, and had aides help his son complete applications for federal jobs.
+The suit alleges that staffers were instructed not to tell anyone, including their families, roommates, and friends, that they had been in close contact with several office staffers who had tested positive for COVID-19 infection.
 Lamborn's office issued a statement denying the allegations.